Accenture/adop-aws/README.md

 ## Layer 3

-Defines outer proxy and OpenVPN service that support the infrastructure.
+Defines outer proxy service which supports the infrastructure.

+## Layer 4

+Defines OpenVPN service which supports the infrastructure.